staedlern/highdim_stats/_exercises_and_solutions.md

 In the previous section we developed 2 models to predict `y`.
 In this section we explore the generalizability of these models.

-1. Calculated the RMSE on the training data.
+1. Calculate the RMSEs on the training data.
 Which model will perform best on future data?
 2. Use the test data and make scatter plots of the observed against predicted outcomes.
 Use `ggplot` to create one plot per model and